RhythmJnh/Non-rigid-ICP/README.md

 ## Usage

-You need to provide the model to be registered, and then modify the test.m, after that you can run test.m.
+You need to provide the models to be registered, and then modify the test.m, after that you can run test.m.